Residual 3D Scene Flow Learning with Context-Aware Feature Extraction: Introduction

 However, all of the aforementioned scene flow estimation methods do not tackle to problem of recognizing repetitive patterns or well solve inaccurate long-distance motion estimation in a dynamic environment.
 For example, when estimating the motion of a multi-layer bookshelf, the points on the first layer of the shelf may be wrongly associated with those of the adjacent frame on the second layer because both layers share similar spatial structure information and are close in 3D space.
 In addition, for a fast-moving car, accurate scene flow predictions may not be made because the distance between two frames of point clouds is too long.

-To tackle these two practical challenges, we propose a novel context-aware set conv layer and a residual flow learning structure for the learning of 3D scene flow.
+To tackle these two practical challenges, we propose a novel context-aware set convolution layer and a residual flow learning structure for the learning of 3D scene flow.
 For the first challenge of recognizing repetitive patterns, the key is to diminish the mismatch among the points in repetitive patterns.
 We argue that if points on a specific layer of a bookshelf store the information of which layer they belong to, then they can match the correct points on the same layer during the inter-frame association of two point clouds.
-Therefore, we propose a context-aware set conv layer to enhance the recognition of relative spatial position of points in repetitive patterns during feature extraction.
+Therefore, we propose a context-aware set convolution layer to enhance the recognition of relative spatial position of points in repetitive patterns during feature extraction.
 For the second challenge of long-distance motion estimation, PointPWC-Net \cite{wu2020pointpwc} introduces a coarse-to-fine scene flow estimation method.
 It estimates residual flow embedding features after obtaining coarse dense flow embedding features, then computes the overall flow embedding features.
 However, residual flow embedding features will bring about fuzziness in motion.
 We notice that scene flow can be directly added in 3D space, so we propose to explicitly learn the residual scene flow instead of flow embedding features.
 The learned residual flow will be directly added to the interpolated coarse dense flow and obtain a refined scene flow.
 The explicit estimation of residual scene flow will compensate directly for the long-distance motion estimation.

-We conduct experiments on FlyingThings3D \cite{mayer2016large} and KITTI Scene Flow 2015 \cite{menze2018object} datasets.
 Our model is trained and evaluated on FlyingThings3D \cite{mayer2016large} dataset with synthetic data.
 We also evaluate our model without fine-tuning on KITTI Scene Flow \cite{menze2018object} dataset with real-world LiDAR scans to demonstrate its generalization ability.
-Ablation study is conducted as well to present the contribution of each proposed component.
 Our main contributions are as follows: \begin{itemize}

-\item A novel context-aware set conv layer is proposed to improve the recognition of repetitive patterns in 3D space.
+\item A novel context-aware set convolution layer is proposed to improve the recognition of repetitive patterns in 3D space.
 Contextual structure information in Euclidean space is exploited to learn the soft aggregation weights for the feature extraction of local points, which allows the extracted points to recognize their global position in a repetitive structure.

 \item An explicit residual flow learning structure is proposed to compensate for long-distance motion.
 The learned residual flow is directly added to the coarse scene flow, which helps correct the estimated scene flow and eliminates the ambiguity from residual flow embedding features.